adamcg123/Final-Project-07/README.md

 # Camera Cast

 ## Description
 Camera Cast is a simple web application that allows user to share photos with their friends and followers.
-They also have the ability to like or dislikes photo's that others post, as well as give feedback via comments.
+They also have the ability to like or dislikes photo's that others post and make comments.
+The user can also upload a profile picture and see the number of followers and following they have.

 ## Table of Contents